-CO1 Understand the significance and contribution of indirect taxes (GST) in the Indian and global economy.
-CO2 Comprehend the principles of tayation and incidence process of indirect tayas in

-- CO2 Comprehend the principles of taxation and incidence process of indirect taxes in market orientated economy. - Understand the implications of indirect taxes on the taxable capacity of consumers, dealers and society at large. - CO4 Become tax consultants for tax planning, tax management, payment of tax and filling of tax returns - CO5 Understand the impact of GST on Domestic, National and International Trade.
+- CO1 Understand the significance and contribution of indirect taxes (GST) in the Indian and global economy. - CO2 Comprehend the principles of taxation and incidence process of indirect taxes in market orientated economy. - CO3 Understand the implications of indirect taxes on the taxable capacity of consumers, dealers and society at large. - CO4 Become tax consultants for tax planning, tax management, payment of tax and filling of tax returns - CO5 Understand the impact of GST on Domestic, National and International Trade.